dvelatcodes/alx-system_engineering-devops/README.md

 # Executable Shell Scripts
 These are list of executable files of linux commands.
-To run each file on your cli, input the path of your desired file on your cli.
+To run each file on your cli, input the path of your desired file on your cli. check it out